wmwxwa/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/cloud/hybrid.md

 The Data Plane consists of at least one Hybrid Gateway, a Redis instance and Tyk Pump (optional).

+After reviewing your [upgrade pre-requisites]({{ < ref "developer-support/upgrading-tyk/upgrade-prerequisites" >}}), follow the instructions below to upgrade your Tyk components and plugins.

 ## Strategy

 #### Control Plane